-Virginia Street Project – Near Lawlor Events Center at the University of Nevada, Reno
+Virginia Street Near Lawlor Events Center at the University of Nevada, Reno

 The RTC completed the roundabout October 2011, linking Veterans Parkway to Geiger Grade Road.
 The project included widening Veterans Parkway from one to two lanes, installation of sidewalk and street lighting.